 If there is one plugin that you must keep, it have to be WP-SuperCache.
 The SuperCache plugin caches your page as a static html file.
 When your visitors arrive at your site, they will be served the static page instead of the actual page.

 If your Web host can support compressed file, you can further improve your site loading time simply by checking the Enable Compression feature within the SuperCache option page.
 When this option is turned on, the static html will be compressed as a gzip file, making the filesize even smaller.

-(Note that the compression feature might not work for everyone.
+Note: the compression feature might not work for everyone.
 Some have reported problems with different browsers.
-Please test it thoroughly before using it live)
+Please test it thoroughly before using it live.

 6. Streamlining your theme

 Your theme (especially “header.php” and “footer.php”) contains a lot of redundant dynamic content that can easily take up valuable server resources.
 You can easily streamline it to reduce the number of php and database queries.

 Here is an example of how you can streamline your code.
 Log in to your Admin dashboard.
 Go to the theme editor section and load up the Header file.
 You should see something like this (without the color coding):

 (Screenshot taken from classic theme header.php in a html editor.
 Depending on the theme that you are using, result may vary.)

 Here is how I change some of the dynamic content (<?php …. ?> tag) into strings of text.
 Also, look how I have reduce the number of items in the header file.